Tall fescues

 The fescue is a bunch type grass, as opposed to the rhizomatic growth of bluegrass.
 Newer cultivars have the same rich green color as bluegrass.

 Tall fescue are more drought resistant that many other lawn grasses such as bluegrass or perennial ryegrass.
 Fescue roots penetrate deeper into the soil.
 Tall fescues are more disease resistant and wear tolerant, making them ideal for heavy foot traffic areas and athletic fields.
-Like bluegrass, they are considered a cool season grass, remaining green for eight to nine months out of the year.
+Like bluegrass, they are considered a cool season grass, remaining green for 8 - 9 months out of the year.

 Tall fescue should be treated just like bluegrass, though seeded at the rate of 6 — 8 pounds per 1000 square feet.
 During hot weather, fescue will go dormant and turn brown.
 That doesn't meant it has died, just gone dormant.
 When cooler weather returns, it will green up again.